21 Things To Do After Arriving in Canada

 20. Look For an Apartment, If You Haven’t Found One 🏠

 Due to certain landlords giving preference to applicants with a history of financial responsibility, newcomers without Canadian credit history or local references may have a harder time locating suitable housing during their initial apartment search.
 The use of a local cell phone number to enquire about local real estate properties is beneficial.
 Local numbers were more likely to get a response from landlords, so it’s worth a go!
-Finding accommodation can be done through searching online via Craigslist, Facebook, or Airbnb!
+Finding accommodation in Canada can be done through searching online via Craigslist, Facebook, or Airbnb!
+You may also contact your Canada immigration agency for assistance.

 21. Register for Shopping Membership Cards (Optional) 🛍️